Mary Harron

-Mary Harron (born January 12, 1953) is a Canadian filmmaker and screenwriter, and former entertainment critic.
-She gained recognition for her role in writing and directing several independent films, including I Shot Andy Warhol (1996), American Psycho (2000), and The Notorious Bettie Page (2005).
-She co-wrote American Psycho and The Notorious Bettie Page with Guinevere Turner.
+Mary Harron (born January 12, 1953) is a Canadian film director and screenwriter.
+She is best known for directing and co-writing American Psycho, The Notorious Bettie Page and I Shot Andy Warhol.

 Early life

-Born in Bracebridge, Ontario, Canada, Harron grew up with a family that was entrenched in the world of film and theater.
-She is the daughter of Gloria Fisher and Don Harron, a Canadian actor, comedian, author, and director.
+Born in Bracebridge, Ontario, Canada, Harron grew up with a family with numerous connections to the arts.
+She is the daughter of Gloria Fisher and Don Harron, a Canadian actor, comedian, author and director.
 Her parents divorced when she was six years old.
 Harron spent her early life residing between Toronto and Los Angeles.
-Harron's first stepmother, Virginia Leith, was discovered by Stanley Kubrick and acted in his first film, Fear and Desire and was also featured in the 1962 cult classic The Brain That Wouldn't Die.
+Harron's first stepmother, Virginia Leith, was discovered by Stanley Kubrick and acted in his first film Fear and Desire and was also featured in the 1962 cult classic The Brain That Wouldn't Die.
 Leith's brief acting career partly inspired Harron's interest in making The Notorious Bettie Page.
-Harron's stepfather is the novelist Stephen Vizinczey best known for his internationally successful book In Praise of Older Women.
+Harron's stepfather is the novelist Stephen Vizinczey.
 Harron's second stepmother is the Canadian singer Catherine McKinnon.
-Harron's sister, Kelley Harron, is an actor and producer.

 Harron moved to England when she was thirteen and later attended St Anne's College, Oxford University, where she received a Bachelors in English.
-While in England, she dated Tony Blair, later the Prime Minister of the United Kingdom, and Chris Huhne, another Oxford student who later became a prominent politician.
+While in England, she dated Tony Blair, later the Prime Minister of the United Kingdom and Chris Huhne, another Oxford student who later became a prominent politician.
 She then moved to New York City and was part of its 1970s punk scene.